jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/05_Building_for_Supported_Rockchip_Boards.md

 ---

 AGL supported some Rockchip [RK3588](https://www.rock-chips.com/a/en/products/RK35_Series/2022/0926/1660.html) boards.
 [NanoPC T6](https://wiki.friendlyelec.com/wiki/index.php/NanoPC-T6) board is one of the RK3588 based board.
-That is manifactured by [friendlyelec](https://www.friendlyelec.com).
+That is manufactured by [friendlyelec](https://www.friendlyelec.com).

 This section describes the steps you need to take to build the AGL demo image for the NanoPC T6 board.